ArseneRoy/Browsy/README.md

 Type any part of a name or vendor — results are ranked by closeness.
 Filter by category (Audio FX, Instruments, MIDI FX, M4L) and format (VST3, VST2, AU).
 Press `Esc` to clear.

 **Shortcuts**
 Right-click any plugin → Assign to slot to pin it to one of 6 shortcut slots.
-Press the matching key to load instantly — no searching, no clicking.
+Press the matching key to load instantly — works even when Ableton is in focus.
 - AZERTY: `& é " ' ( -`
 - QWERTY: `1 2 3 4 5 6`

+Press `Cmd+Shift+F` in Ableton to bring Browsy to the front.

 **Tags**
 Right-click any plugin → Edit Tags to organise your library.
 Filter by tag from the search bar using `#tag`.
 Stack multiple tags and mix with text search.